kubevious/kubevious/README.md

 - [License](#license)

 # What is Kubevious?
 **Kubevious** (pronounced [kju:bvi:əs]) helps running modern Kubernetes applications without disasters.
 Kubevious continuously validates application manifests and cluster states for misconfigurations, conflicts, typos, and violations of cloud-native best practices.
 Kubevious provides unique app-centric insights to introspect and troubleshoot applications right out of the box when issues arise.
 Kubevious operates inside the cluster and is accessible as a web app.
-Kubevious only a couple of minutes to get up and running for existing production applications.
+It only takes a couple of minutes to get Kubevious up and running for existing production applications.

 # Intro Video
 <!-- ![Kubevious Intro Video](https://github.com/kubevious/media/raw/master/videos/intro.gif) -->